The Itinerary

 If a “Fuel Stop” fee is set in the aircraft, this fee will automatically be applied to the Fees Table.

-Additional Leg Settings
+Leg Settings Dialog

 By clicking on the 3 dots at the end of the leg string, you open the editor.